 International Commercial Terms.
 These are universally recognised acronyms published by the International Chamber of Commerce.
 Each term is in a three-letter format.

-Cargo and goods which are moving into a country/region.
+Moving cargo and goods into a country/region.

-When freight is transferred to another carrier part way through transit.
+When freight is transferred to another carrier partway through transit.

-Standardised container used to ship goods.
+A standardised container used to ship goods.

 Intermodal Freight Transportation